Augustin007/anremithrl-s-guide-to-earendor/Timeline/7 The Sundering War.md

 As the gods clashed in celestial realms, their conflict spilled over into the mortal plane.
 Mortals became unwitting pawns in this divine struggle, their lives and lands reshaped by the whims of their creators.
 Abominations, aberrations, and monstrous beasts were conjured into existence, each side crafting their own armies to strike at the other.

-The age of peace that had once defined the cosmic order was shattered, replaced by an era of strife and chaos. [[Tartarus]], the formidable Primordial, threw his lot in with the Betrayer gods, and his dark influence was felt in each battle, for though Akadi was elder than Tartarus, and she had left the council with Thalorin, she was far less potent than Tartarus.
+The age of peace that had once defined the cosmic order was shattered, replaced by an era of strife and chaos.
+Tartarus, the formidable Primordial, threw his lot in with the Betrayer gods, and his dark influence was felt in each battle, for though Akadi was elder than Tartarus, and she had left the council with Thalorin, she was far less potent than Tartarus.

 The Betrayer gods, in their quest for dominion, began to unravel the threads of the Weave that held the Material Plane together.
 Their dark machinations were focused on destabilizing the world while preserving only the prison of Asgorath.
 In response, the Protectors tirelessly worked to reweave the fabric of reality, restoring what had been undone.

 The gods sought to entrap one another, to banish their foes, and to exert their will upon the Weave.
 Each side fought to prevent the other from either unraveling or reweaving the world, resulting in a Material Plane that was in constant flux, its landscapes and inhabitants subject to the ever-changing whims of divine influence.

 Weapons and artifacts of immense power were scattered across the mortal realm, each a remnant of the divine conflicts.
-The [[Lady of Pain]], in a moment of cunning, trapped one of her foes in a gem known as the [[Labyrinth-Stone]].
-Driven to madness within its confines, the gem was cast into the heart of a dense forest, its malevolent occupant forever sealed. [[Tiamat]] and [[Bahamut]] clashed in a battle that lasted a week, and during the fray, Tiamat's dagger was lost, plummeting into the molten core of a volcano.
+The Lady of Pain, in a moment of cunning, trapped one of her foes in a gem known as the Labyrinth-Stone.
+Driven to madness within its confines, the gem was cast into the heart of a dense forest, its malevolent occupant forever sealed.
+Tiamat and Bahamut clashed in a battle that lasted a week, and during the fray, Tiamat's dagger was lost, plummeting into the molten core of a volcano.
 These lost artifacts became vestiges of great power, sought after by many mortals after the Sundered War.
 These lost artifacts became vestiges of great power, sought after by many mortals after the Sundered War.

 As the gods waged war, they used the mortals as pawns, they created abominations and aberrations and beasts to strike at each other.
 Some gods turned to the lingering magic of Asgorath to create dragons.
 This ancient magic, still resonant in the mortal realm, found hosts in mortals and beasts.
 The gods nurtured this magic, transforming these hosts into lesser dragons—powerful beings that served as divine weapons.
 Tiamat, who was half-dragon, excelled in this art.
 Her dragons were the most fearsome, most closely resembling the Epic Dragons that had once roamed during the Eternal Wars.